 - Books considered for this award must have an Oklahoma-based theme, or entrants (authors, illustrators, or designers) must live or have lived in Oklahoma.

 - Books must have been published between January 1 and December 31, of the preceding year.
 (For example, books eligible for the 2017 award would be published between January 1 and December 31, 2016.)

 - Books—hardcover or paperback—entered in previous Oklahoma Book Award competitions are not eligible.

 - Entries are forwarded to judges upon receipt—please enter as soon as possible.

 - Typically, entries must be received by around the 10th day of January (exact dates will be available on the most recent prospectus or entry form, available for download).

 - Finalists will be notified in February.

-- Winners will be announced at the awards ceremony which typically occurs around the second week of March.
+- Winners will be announced at the awards ceremony which typically occurs around the first of April.